SAP-samples/teched2025-IN162/exercises/ex2/README.md

 ## Summary

-You've now a group specific deployment URL and deployment ID.
-This url and id will be used in Integration flow to automatically trigger data ingestion by creating embeddings and inserting the data in HANA vector DB.
-These details will be also used while preparing the latest report for customer.
+At the end of the second exercise, you created your exclusive configuration and orchestration deployments.
+The Deployment ID and URL can now be used in an integration flow to generate embeddings and insert them into the SAP HANA Cloud vector database.
+These details will also be used to summarize key talking points from recent sales orders and support tickets in the Joule-Powered Customer Success Digital Assistant.

 Continue to - [Exercise 3](../ex3/README.md)